-Traveling To The Isle Of Arran From Edinburgh
+Travelling To The Isle Of Arran From Edinburgh

-Where Is The Isle Of Arran?
+Where Is The Isle Of Arran In Scotland?

-The Isle of Arran is located in the south west of Scotland.
+The Isle of Arran is located in the south-west of Scotland.
 It is a small island in the Firth of Clyde.

 It is one of the most frequently visited islands for Scottish residents and visitors alike.
 This is because it is one of the most accessible Scottish Islands and one of the most southerly.

 Top Reasons To Visit The Isle Of Arran

 Arran is often referred to as “Scotland in Minature”.
 This is because the island has both Highlands and Lowlands, which are divided almost exactly in two through the middle which is the same for the Scottish mainland.